yorkbill/get-support/faq.md

 1. Provide your existing case number and a request to escalate the case.
 1. Provide a justification for the escalation and explain the business impact of your problem or issue.

 If your support inquiry requires a more immediate response, consider upgrading to the premium or advanced support plan so that you can open severity 1-4 support cases.
-To upgrade your support plan, contact your [IBM sales representative](https://www.ibm.com/contact/us/en/?lnk=flg-cont-usen){: external}.
+To upgrade your support plan, contact a [{{site.data.keyword.Bluemix_notm}} Sales](https://{DomainName}//catalog?contactmodule){: external} representative.

 ## How do I change my email preferences for notifications?
 {: #email_preferences_gs}